jangellx/MagicMirror/README.md

 For more information, visit [my site at tmproductions.com](http://www.tmproductions.com/projects-blog/2015/8/29/magic-mirror).
 For more information on the original that inspired mine, visit [Michael's site](http://michaelteeuw.nl/tagged/magicmirror).

 # Experimental Features

+## Separate Normal and Weather/Temperature Compliments
+Rather than mixing the normal compliments with the weather and temperature compliments, the latter can be displayed in smaller text under the former.
+This just looks kind of weird, and doesn't read well, so it's disabled by default.
+It can be enabled by the mixCompliments flag in the config.

 ## Weather Station Mode
 For those who don't actually plan on overlying this with a mirror, there is a "weather station mode".
 In the config file there is weatherBGImages, which is a dictionary of arrays of URLs to use for the background image, with each dictionary key reqpresenting a different weather condition.
 These arrays are empty by default, and the background is simply black.
 However, you can add one or more images to each array, and an image from the array assocaited with the current weather will be displaeyd as the background of the page.
 If more than one image is provided, they will be randomly switched between at the interval specified.
 Since images can make it hard to read the interface, a tint level can also be set to make the images darker and the interface easier to read.